 Written after a stunning and disturbing conversation with someone I’ve known for over 45 years.
 The person I talked to that day wasn’t anybody I recognized, and it jarred me to my core.
 I’ve cried so much over this.
 But sometimes, it’s time to wish someone well, and exit the toxicity.
 I wonder how much of any of our past interactions have been masked to hide the intensity of the divisiveness.
 It’s so sad.
-I wrote the letter not with an intent to mail it (no point in sending something to an elderly woman with a healing husband in a nursing home that has COVID-19 who sees nothing wrong with her views, and compares anyone with differing views as dirt on the bottom of her shoes that she wants to scrape off- there’s no reasoning with that).
+I wrote the letter not with an intent to mail it (no point in sending something to an elderly woman with a healing husband in a nursing home (that has COVID-19) who sees nothing wrong with her views, and compares anyone with differing views as dirt on the bottom of her shoes that she wants to scrape off- there’s no reasoning with that).
 Evidently I don’t have that same right to MY views as she has to hers.
 I’m dirt on her shoes- not because I’m a Democrat (I’m not registered anything since mid-2016), but because I don’t tow the GOP line.
 She told me she doesn’t use the computer (which she’s said before), so this seemed the safest place to vent so I can sleep again.
 And if she finds it, I hope it is something that gives her an idea of the weight of her words… not to be mean.

 I hope you are well, and that H has been able to get the rehab services he needs- and has been safe.
 I know this has all been so stressful.
 I can’t imagine the concern and sleepless nights.

-I will ALWAYS be SO very thankful for your friendship over the years.
+I will ALWAYS be SO very thankful for your friendship when I was younger.
 You made a difference.
 I am truly grateful.
 After one of our last conversations, along with one in early 2017, I am not sure I know you now.
 Maybe I never really did, as so much was formed on that when I was a kid.
 When you said you considered Democrats to be the same as the dirt at the bottom of your shoes that you wanted to scrape off, and the 2017 reference to Mrs. Obama as the ’N’ word (I won’t use it- it’s vile and never justified in my view), I was stunned.
 I didn’t recognize you as someone I knew from the evangelical church I loved growing up.
 That was sad.
 It tore through my heart.
 It made me question every conversation and interaction we’ve had.
 How did I not know of such intense hate?

-I may not like or respect Trump, but I don’t consider him to be “dirt on the bottom of my shoe”.
+I may not like or respect Trump, but I don’t consider him to be “dirt on the bottom of my shoes”.
 My specific prayer to God about Trump is “Lord, please help Trump be the president You want him to be.”.
 Essentially, thy will be done.
 I don’t consider him ‘dirt’, and hate takes too much energy; I have better things to do with my time.
 All I heard from you was what sounded like a hateful rant about something with no specifics other than a generalized view of Democrats.
 Nothing specific, just a tone of voice that was like a knife dripping with venom.
 That’s not the person I grew up knowing.
 And, I also thank you for that, because it’s made me more aware of my own views on a few things.
 And one thing is certain; I won’t initiate contact again.
 I won’t discuss this.
 It’s clear that it’s pointless.
 You aren’t the only one whose blood pressure is a problem with stress.
 Mine can knock me unconscious.
 I won’t interact again with the comments I heard.
 I don’t know where that came from, but it’s not from God.
 I can see things I don’t respect without hate.
 I don’t respect Trump, but I certainly don’t hate him.

 I’m so thankful for the Bible, and the wisdom and guidance it so consistently provides.
 I’m thankful that the Bible talks so much about love, and treating others with compassion and kindness.
 I love how it lets us know that God knows our hearts.
 I love how it helps me when I feel like I’m completely alone.
 I love how it is infinitely more important and stronger than humans in its influence in my life.
 I love how growing up at the old church shaped me; those years were amazing, and have been the core of my being for as long as I can remember, as were my summers at camp on the staff.